 I never thought much would come of it.
 But somehow, in February of 2020, she did get him to talk to me.
 After a few weeks of talking, we started dating at the end of March.
 I traveled to meet his family in May.
 We got engaged in July.

-Sharing that common foundation, devotion, and direction made us even more attractive to each other.
+Sharing that common foundation, devotion, and direction caused us to take an interest in each other and invest in our compatibility.

-With Michael, it felt different.
-He was recommended by people whom I trust and respect.
+Michael was recommended by people whom I trust and respect.
 He was a part of my community.
 We shared the same goals and values.
 We were both at a point in our lives where we were open and willing to commit.
-Sharing that common foundation, devotion, and direction made us even more attractive to each other.
+Sharing that common foundation, devotion, and direction caused us to take an interest in each other and invest in our compatibility.

 I don’t think there’s a formula for meeting a life partner—what works for one person may not work for someone else.
 But my own experience has made me wonder if the way dating looks for my generation is setting us up to fail.
 Without relying on trusted family and community as part of the process, we are left to navigate one of life’s most complex choices in a never ending sea of options, alone.